unrival-protocol/documentation/source/whitepaper.rst

 Context
 ^^^^^^^

-A context is a complex object and a mapping from interpretations to addresses of other objects (referred to as their meanings).
+A context is a complex object and a mapping from interpretations to addresses of other objects (referred to as their values).

 e.g.